Proton vpn edge browser: Quick fact — you can boost your privacy by combining Proton VPN with the Edge browser for safer, more private browsing.

 How does the Proton VPN Edge extension compare to a standalone VPN on Windows?

 The Edge extension gives you browser-specific control, which is convenient for quick on/off and quick server changes within Edge.
 The standalone Windows app provides full-device protection with more advanced features.
 Using both gives you the broadest protection with a simple workflow.
-Urban vpn microsoft edge: using Urban VPN on Microsoft Edge for privacy, security, and fast streaming in 2025

 Can I still torrent or stream with Proton VPN while using Edge?

 Streaming is possible with Proton VPN, but speeds and server availability will affect performance.
 For torrenting, make sure you’re compliant with local laws and the VPN’s terms of service.
 Some servers are optimized for streaming. others are better for general privacy.
 Always check your plan’s features and guidelines.
+Miglior vpn gratis: the ultimate guide to free and paid VPNs in 2026 for privacy streaming and security

 Conclusion not a separate section